nish572/Sol-Engine/README.md

 - If running the Space example project, select 'Asteroid Field.scn', then click 'Yes, Load' in the confirmation popup.
 - Then once you see the loaded scene in the playtest window, click 'Cancel' in the Load Existing Scene popup to exit back to the Editor.
 - To playtest this scene, click 'Start' from the Toolbar.
-- Scene-specific user controls for playing are detailed in the README included inside each Example Project's Asset's folder.
+- Scene-specific user controls for playing are detailed in the README included inside each Example Project's Assets folder.

 ---